zinefalouti/tafoukt/README.md

 Where:
 - data: The grid or matrix containing the target data
 - objectives: A list [] of multiple objectives
-- (630,630): (Total Columns, Total Rows) of the each sector/submatrix.
+- (630,630): (Total Columns, Total Rows) of each sector/submatrix.
 This defines how you want to slice the larger matrix (data)
 - False: A boolean that switches between "Brutal" and "Prudent" modes, where True activates the "Brutal" mode and "False" the "Prudent" one.

 > **L.E.B.S Brutal and Prudent Modes** <br>